Are Yorkies Good With Cats? Let’s Find Out!

 It’s a good idea to know how Yorkshire Terriers and cats usually work before you agree to get them under the same roof.
 Are Yorkies good with cats?

-Although all dogs and cats will have their separate personalities, there are some general rules and some elements to bear in mind if both a cat and a york are to stay in the same house.
+All dogs and cats have their own personalities.
+But there are some general things to remember if a cat and a Yorkie live in the same house.
+Each pet will act differently.
+But some rules can help them get along.

 In comparison to some other toy dog breeds, many Yorkshire Terriers are relatively the same or smaller in size than other cats.
 Yorkies are usually between 3 and 7 lbs.
 While some are bigger, the house cat typically is 7.9–9.9 lbs.